 • In LAN multiplayer mode, players can be assigned to command different parts of the OOB.

-• Open sourced game mechanism (project webpage is the source repo), no more black box and guesswork.
+• Open sourced game mechanism, no more black box and guesswork.

 System Requirements